Moldova in the Eurovision Song Contest 2011: Background

 Prior to the 2011 Contest, Moldova had participated in the Eurovision Song Contest six times since its first entry in 2005.
 The nation's best placing in the contest was sixth, which it achieved in 2005 with the song "Boonika bate doba" performed by Zdob și Zdub.
 Other than their debut entry, to this point, Moldova's only other top ten placing at the contest was achieved in 2007 where "Fight" performed by Natalia Barbu placed tenth.
 In the 2010 contest, "Run Away" performed by SunStroke Project and Olia Tira qualified Moldova to compete in the final and placed twenty-second.

 The Moldovan national broadcaster, TeleRadio-Moldova (TRM), broadcast the event within Moldova and organised the selection process for the nation's entry.
 TRM confirmed their intentions to participate at the 2011 Eurovision Song Contest on 7 December 2010.
 Moldova has selected their entry via a national selection show since 2008, a procedure that was continued for their 2011 participation.

 Before Eurovision

 O melodie pentru Europa 2011

 O melodie pentru Europa 2011 was the national final format developed by TRM in order to select Moldova's entry for the Eurovision Song Contest 2011.
 The event took place at the TRM Studio 2 in Chișinău, hosted by Dianna Rotaru and Gabriel Coveseanu, and included a final to be held on 26 February 2011.
 The show was broadcast on Moldova 1, TV Moldova Internațional and Radio Moldova as well as online via the broadcaster's official website trm.md.
+The national final was watched by 380,000 viewers in Moldova.